The Society of Folk Dance Historians (SFDH)

-Information: The antecedents of the tango are difficult to trace, but may include the African candombe ("an Uruguayan music and dance style"), or a Spanish tango, possibly of Gypsy origin, that may have been brought to Argentina by touring Zarzuela theatre companies.
-Or the Cuban habanera ("dance of Havana"), an evolution from European social dances brought to Argentina by immigrants, or one of the many dances of the gauchos (the gato, chifras, pericon, chacerera, or estillos).
+The antecedents of the Tango are difficult to trace, but may include the African candombe ("an Uruguayan music and dance style"), or a Spanish tango, possibly of Romani origin, that may have been brought to Argentina by touring Zarzuela theatre companies.
+Or the Cuban Habanera ("dance of Havana"), an evolution from European social dances brought to Argentina by immigrants, or one of the many dances of the gauchos (the Gato, Chifras, Pericón, Chacarera, or Estillos).
 Or more likely, combinations of some of the above.

 The roots of tango are not known with certainty because it was created by the disenfranchised poor, who lived in the arrabales ("outskirts") of Buenos Aires.
 These barrios were primarily immigrant slums, that expanded with a migration from the pampas as farms failed or were taken over by the land barons.
 Free from the support or control of the city government, the surrounding arrabales developed their own unique subculture of the dispossessed, and it was here that the tango evolved.
 When a dance arises from a disenfranchised subculture, the roots are especially vague because these developments were rarely described by those in the inner city who could record events for posterity.

 And finally, the origins of the Tango are not only blurred, but were often intentionally obscured by those who preferred a more respectable heritage, or more sensational imagery ("Born in the brothels!"), for the dance.

 THE PARIS TANGOMANIA